 Transfer of Credits

-Upon entering the graduate program, students will meet with their advisor.
-If a faculty advisor has not been selected, the graduate chairman or his representative will perform this function.
-The selection of an advisor must be made before the end of the first semester in residence.
-The advisor, with the approval of the graduate chairman, shall guide the student on course selection matters, insure progression in the program, and advise the student until the permanent graduate program committee is established.
+Upon entering the graduate program, students will meet with their adviser.
+If a faculty adviser has not been selected, the Graduate Chairman or his representative will perform this function.
+The selection of an adviser must be made before the end of the first semester in residence.
+The adviser, with the approval of the Graduate Chairman, shall guide the student on course selection matters, insure progression in the program, and advise the student until the permanent Graduate Program Committee is established.

-All students must take 654 as soon as possible after beginning their studies and register for seminar (667) once every academic year in which they are registered as full-time or equivalent, except the final semester, in which the dissertation defense or Plan B project report is given, can be substituted for seminar.
+All students must take TPSS 654 as soon as possible after beginning their studies and register for seminar (TPSS 667) once every academic year in which they are registered as full-time or equivalent, except the final semester, in which the dissertation defense or Plan B project report is given, can be substituted for seminar.

 Graduates of the PhD program have entered careers as researchers and/or educators in institutions of higher learning and in public and private institutions.

 The PhD is awarded only for original scholarly achievement.
 The dissertation, which is a significant original contribution to basic knowledge in the candidate’s field, is required.
 Only students with above average academic records in pre-doctoral programs will be accepted in the program.